Tickling Rats For Improved Captive Welfare

 Why tickle rats?
 The action is actually similar to how young rats rough house with each other, and the hand-to-rat contact helps the animal get used to handling.
 Previous research has demonstrated that tickling positively impacts rats’ behaviors, makes them easier for humans to handle, and decreases their anxieties.
 These responses are measured through the rats’ vocalizations, approach and handling tests, cage behaviors, and fecal tests for the presence of corticosterone, a hormone released in times of (good or bad) stress.

 This study used all four of these methods to study 36 female companion rats (12 of which were studied for control variables), with the authors hypothesizing that tickling the rats would improve their welfare and lead to better interactions with humans.
-Further, the rats that expressed more vocalizations (the “high-callers”) would experience more benefits than those that vocalized less (the “low-callers”).
+Further, the rats that expressed more vocalizations (the “high-callers”) were predicted to experience more benefits than those that vocalized less (the “low-callers”).

 For seven days, the rats lived in a pet store and received daily tickle sessions from researchers and trained store employees.
 The rats were not to be sold during the experiment but were still on display for the public to see and interact with from outside the cage.
 On the third day, the rats were split into groups based on whether they were classified as low-callers or high-callers during tickling.
 The rats’ cages were continuously recorded during the latter half of the experiment so the researchers could watch cage behaviors.